 RTOLCAP is the system total Real-Time On-Line reserve capacity of all On-Line Resources for the SCED interval.

-RTOLHSL is the system total Real-Time telemetered High Sustained Limits (HSLs) for all Generation Resources available to SCED for the SCED interval, discounted by the system-wide discount factor, except for the following: nuclear Resources; Resources with an ONTEST Resource Status; Resources with an ONRUC Resource Status, including On-Line Reliability Must-Run (RMR) Resources but excluding those Reliability Unit Commitment (RUC) Resources that have been awarded a Day-Ahead Market (DAM) Three-Part Supply Offer for the hour; Resources with a STARTUP Resource Status, except for Resources with Non-Spin Ancillary Service Resource Responsibility greater than zero; Resources with a SHUTDOWN Resource Status; and Resources with telemetered net real power (in MW) less than 95% of their telemetered LSL.
+RTOLHSL is the system total Real-Time telemetered High Sustained Limits (HSLs) for all Generation Resources available to SCED for the SCED interval, discounted by the system-wide discount factor, except for the following: nuclear Resources; ESRs, Resources with an ONTEST Resource Status; Resources with an ONRUC Resource Status, including On-Line Reliability Must-Run (RMR) Resources but excluding those Reliability Unit Commitment (RUC) Resources that have been awarded a Day-Ahead Market (DAM) Three-Part Supply Offer for the hour; Resources with a STARTUP Resource Status, except for Resources with Non-Spin Ancillary Service Resource Responsibility greater than zero; Resources with a SHUTDOWN Resource Status; and Resources with telemetered net real power (in MW) less than 95% of their telemetered LSL.